-Once you scheduled your meeting, you can copy the invitation or the link and paste it into an email, text message, or share it on social media.
+Once you scheduled your meeting, you can copy the link and paste it into an email, text message, or share it on social media.
 You can also use it for your calendar event.

 You can also adjust scheduled meetings.
 For example, secure the meeting with a password to keep people away who don’t have the join link.

 How to Schedule a Zoom Meeting on Your Mobile App

 - Open the Zoom app on your iPhone, iPad, or Android and go to Meet & Chat.

 - On the form to create a meeting, enter the name, the date and time, and if it will be a recurring meeting or not.

 - Here you can add your meeting to your mobile calendar and add attendees and contacts.

 - Tap OK if a pop-up asks to give Zoom access to your contacts.